caroAM22/caroAM22/README.md

-<h1 align="left">Hi!
-I'm Carolina Álvarez, student of Systems and Informatics Engineering.</h1>
+<h1 align="left">Hello!
+I'm Carolina, a student of Computer Engineering at the National University of Colombia.</h1>

 ###

-<p align="left">Within this repository, you'll discover projects, exercises, and explorations centered around programming, computer science, and technology.</p>
+<p align="left">I enjoy exploring the world of programming and robotics.
+Within this repository, you'll discover projects, exercises, and explorations centered around programming, computer science, and technology.</p>

 ###